Hauppauge MediaMVP: Connectivity

 A modified version of the unit is rebranded as Helius Media Stream and is fitted with a standard channel 3/4 RF modulator.
 This box is a better choice for TVs that lack separate RCA audio/video inputs.

 Processor, RAM and firmware

 The MediaMVP uses the IBM STB02500, a PowerPC 405 CPU integrated with functionality especially suited for use in set-top boxes, like MPEG2 decoder.

 The unit has 16MB of SDRAM.

 It runs on Linux-based firmware.
 Hauppauge has delivered enhancements and new functionality to the MediaMVP from time to time by releasing updated firmware.
 Firmware updates are delivered to the device when it is powered up.

-Hacks

-There are several hardware hacks of the MediaMVP box.
-Among others, there are hacks for adding S/PDIF optical output, a RS-232 serial port, and additional RAM.

-Serial port

-The serial port hack allows a serial console to be attached to the MediaMVP.
-This is useful for debugging modifications to the Linux-based firmware.

-Using the serial port hack and modifications to the unit's Linux-based firmware, it is possible to add a small external display (e.g. a LCD or a VFD display) to show status information (song title, for example).

-Alternative software and firmware

-MediaMVP Media Center (mvpmc) - includes clients for MythTV, ReplayTV, Hauppauge, VLC, SqueezeCenter (aka SlimServer), VNC, UPnP, NFS and SMB.
-Open Source.